 Poe’s “Descent into the Maelstrom” has structurally much in common with the vortices of the Cantos.
 [Pound’s] “Sargasso Sea” is a vortex that attracts multitudinous objects but which also tosses things up again in recognizable patterns which serve for survival.
 Survival for Poe’s sailor had meant attaching himself to one of the recurring objects in the whirlpool.
 The same strategy applies to Pound’s readers who need to be alert to the resonance of recurring themes.
 (Pound, Eliot, and the Rhetoric of The Waste Land, 1979)

 These were some of McLuhan’s last reflections on the maelstrom.
 The outstanding question was (and remains today) whether consciousness of this “providential means of bridging the gap” can be brought about (if at all) through any other way than the shock and horror it took in the mariner’s case “to change these hairs from a jetty black to white, to weaken my limbs, and to unstring my nerves”.

 - Elliot R. Wolfson, ‘Retroactive Not Yet: Linear Circularity and Kabbalistic Temporality, in Time and Eternity in Jewish Mysticism: That Which is Before and That Which is After, ed Brian Ogren, 2015 ↩

 - Being and knowing: ‘knowing’ in some way is, while being is in some way known.
-But how to understand the relation of being to knowing and of knowing to being is the circular riddle defining the modern world. ↩
+But how to understand the relation of being to knowing and of knowing to being is the circular riddle defining the modern world — to mention only the modern world. ↩

 - Of course, just ‘who’ it is playing this piano before identity is a question which on no account can be left unposed! ↩

 - McLuhan letter to R.J.
 Leuver, July 30, 1969, Letters 386.
-To repeat, ‘who’ performs such identity creation is a difficult and mysterious matter – along with its ‘when’ and ‘where’. ↩
+To repeat, ‘who’ performs such identity creation is a difficult and mysterious matter – along with its ‘when’ and ‘where’ and ‘how’. ↩

 - ‘Dagwood’s America’, Columbia Magazine, January 1944, pp 3 & 22. ↩